 But think of the benefits you’d reap if you could make steady progress in that area of your life.

-When you’re overweight or obese, you increase your risk of:
+When you have overweight or obesity, you increase your risk of:

 - Heart disease.